GED Exam Information

 The General Educational Development (GED) exam is designed for students who have not earned their high school diploma and want to continue their education.
 According to GED Testing Service, 98% of U.S. postsecondary institutions and 96% of employers accept the GED as a high school equivalent.
 The organization also notes that the majority of test takers pursue education beyond the GED within three years of taking the test, indicating that the GED is often a first step toward earning a college degree.

 The GED consists of four sections: mathematical reasoning, science, social studies, and reasoning through language arts.
 Each section takes 70 to 150 minutes to complete.
 More than 50% of the questions are multiple choice questions.
 The questions that are not in a multiple choice format are called alternate format questions.
 These questions ask you to complete tasks, such as plotting mathematical or scientific information on a grid.
 The GED also contains three constructed response items, which requires you to develop a written argument and support it with evidence.
 There is one extended response item in the Reasoning Through Language Arts section and two short answer items in the Science section.

 The GED Testing Service wants exam questions to represent situations familiar to test takers, so you can expect questions to be in common real world contexts.

 - Culinary Arts and Personal Services

 - Medical and Health Professions

 - Visual and Performing Arts

-The GED Testing Service notes that students are frequently required to take other entrance exams to be considered for admission to college programs.
-Such tests include the ACT and SAT.
+If you're hoping to enroll in a college program, you may be required to take other entrance exams, such as the ACT or SAT, to be considered for admission.
 Additionally, some postsecondary admissions committees may require those who earned a GED, instead of a traditional high school diploma, to undergo further testing or counseling.